dcervenkov/markdown-diary/README.md

 ## Installation

-You need to have the following libraries installed:
+You need python3 with the following libraries:
  - `pyqt5` Qt5 and its Python bindings
  - `mistune` Markdown parser
  - `pygments` syntax highlighter

-You can install them easily using `pip`
+You can install them easily using `pip3`
 ```
-pip install pyqt5 pygments mistune
+pip3 install pyqt5 pygments mistune
 ```